pkjmesra/whatsapp-bot/README.md

          python otp.py 91Your-Mobile-Number-Here-With-Which-You-Have-Launched-WhatsApp

 When OTP is received, it will launch whatsapp on your mobile to send it to the number with which it was launched on the PC/Mac.

+Now open Whatsapp on your Android and send type : *subscribe* and send it to the same number with which you have logged in on the whatsapp-bot on your Mac/PC.

 Enjoy!